DhimanGhosh/Audio-Made-Easy/README.md

 # Music Theory Guide
-> Help you in understanding and creating music
+> Help you in Composing Music && guiding the theory of Music

 This app lets you:
 - Ease your work while looking for any notes, scales, chords, etc.